MYTH 3: If I enter in advance and my entry is lost, I will be

 ACTUAL: It takes 4 games to get a USCF rating.
 After 26 games the rating is called "established," which means it will change more slowly.

 ACTUAL: Provisionally rated players are rated, and in most tournaments are treated the same as established players.
-At a few of our very biggest tournaments only (World Open, Chicago Open, North American Open, Philadelphia Open, one or two others) there are prize limits for provisional players, but their ratings are still valid for entry.
+At our largest money tournaments (World Open, Chicago Open, North American Open, Philadelphia Open) there are prize limits for provisional players, but their ratings are still valid for section determination.

 ACTUAL: No, the rule is once rated, always rated.